eProsima/Integration-Service-docs/docs/tcptunnel.rst

     $ cd <path_to_is_source>/examples/shapes_demo_tcp
     $ integration_service config_win.xml

-Once *IS* is running, both ShapesDemo must start to communicate and the *subscriber* ShapesDemo should begin to receive data from the *publisher*
+Once *IS* is running, both ShapesDemo must start to communicate, and the *subscriber* ShapesDemo should begin to receive data from the *publisher*

 .. image:: TCP_SHAPES_DEMO.png